ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 ## Cloning a VM
 {: #cloning-vm}

 You can clone a VM by using the {{site.data.keyword.powerSys_notm}} API.
-By cloning a VM, you create a replica of an existing VM with the same configuration (processor, memory, volumes cloned, etc.)
+By cloning a VM, you create a replica of an existing VM with the same configuration (processor, memory, volumes cloned, etc.).

 ## Restoring a VM
 {: #restoring-vm}